luke-elson/luke-elson.github.io/index.md

 on its [PhilPapers
 page](https://philpapers.org/browse/incommensurability-of-value).

-* In my book 'Mushy Reasons' or 'Vagueness in Action' (I'm unsure about the title) which is under publisher review, I argue that these phenomena are all vagueness.
+* In my book 'Mushy Reasons' or 'Vagueness in Action' (I'm undecided about the title) which is under publisher review, I argue that these phenomena are all vagueness.
 I then defend a decision rule for vague preferences and credences, argue that this avoids some of their nasty